clux/facemaulers/planar/argentil-peak.md

 ## Cannibal Canyon
 Mirage Arcane (illusion) in this area.
 Difficult terrain.

+> We are nearing the end.
+Perhaps you can deal with the Sun and the Moon at the same time?

 - 5x **Spring Eladrin** Longbow artillery.
 Otto's Dance.
 Tasha's Laugthers.
 Fey Step.
 - 1x **Archdruid** Boss/Brute (sunbeam + animal shape **Brontosaurus**, then Feeblemind / Hold Person)
 - 1x **Korred** Half HP/Double DMG glass cannon.
 Sunbeam.

-> We are nearing the end.
-Perhaps you can deal with the Sun and the Moon at the same time?
+> This is a blanket announcement.
+I spent last night becoming inebriated and left 73% of my clothing in an undisclosed location within Ysgard.
+Should you come across the twelve socks and two over-sized pairs of argentium robes, please leave them on my doorstep with a considerable effigy and a thoughtful letter of apology.
+I, Selune, pre-emptively accept your thank you.

 ## Tower of Torment
 Child of Annam (Reskinned **Empyrean**)